Why You Should Avoid Shopping On Aliexpress

-Just like the products that they sell Aliexpress’s dispute system is just for show and doesn’t actually protect their customers at all.
+Another reason why you should avoid shopping on Aliexpress is just like the products that they sell Aliexpress’s dispute system is just for show and doesn’t actually protect their customers at all.
 Aliexpress is run by the CCP government as such there is no consumer protection.
 They will often ask for proof of non-shipment or damaged goods, but when I showed them their own tracker that indicated the item never left China they still sided with the seller and stole my money.

 Description Shows False Information ( Inflated Values )

-Often times products sold on Aliexpress show inflated numbers in order to con customers into thinking they got a great deal at a very cheap price.
+Often times, products sold on Aliexpress show inflated numbers in order to con customers into thinking they got a great deal at a very cheap price.

 - A 2GB hard drive will often be labled as 500 GB

 - A 1000 grit Stone will often be labled as a 10,000 grit Stone